 There’s a scientific reason why it’s smart to pack that extra sweater when you’re headed to the mountains.
 Temperatures drop steadily as altitude increases, at least in the first layer of atmosphere known as the troposphere.

-The Troposphere - the Weather Layer
+The Troposphere: The Weather Layer

 Humans are most affected by changes in the troposphere.
 Of the four main atmospheric layers, the troposphere is closest to Earth.
 It extends approximately 12 km, or 7 miles, upward and is where all weather activity occurs.
 Because heat from the sun is retained in the ground, the air is warmest there, and it becomes gradually colder as you move upward.

 The Stratosphere and the Ozone Layer

+Temperature change with elevation is mostly felt by us in the troposphere, but it continues as you move into other atmospheric laters.
 Airplanes often fly in the stratosphere, which begins about 10 to 13 kilometers (33,000 to 43,00 feet) above the ground, to avoid the turbulent weather patterns in the troposphere.
 Temperature in the stratosphere layer increases with altitude, which is a phenomenon known as thermal inversion.

-The Mesosphere - Thinning Air
+The Mesosphere: Thinning Air

-The pattern reverses yet again in the mesosphere; temperatures again decrease with increasing height as the ozone layer is left behind and the air thins out with increasing altitude.
+The pattern reverses yet again in the mesosphere.
+Temperatures decrease with increasing height as the ozone layer is left behind and the air thins out with increasing altitude.
 The lowest portion of the low-pressure mesosphere is heated by the warm air of the upper stratosphere.

-Thermosphere - Earth's Upper Atmosphere
+Thermosphere: Earth's Upper Atmosphere

 Oxygen molecules in the thermosphere absorb solar heat as they do in the stratosphere, but are much more affected by solar activity.
 Because few molecules are present in the thin air of the thermosphere, the existing molecules have much more room to move and can gain significantly more kinetic energy.
 They are so far apart, though, that temperature doesn't have the same meaning as in lower parts of the atmosphere.